131-I-MIBG Therapy for Refractory Neuroblastoma and Metastatic Pheochromocytoma (CHP-830)

 • Kidney function: Creatinine ≤3x upper limit of normal

-• Patients with disease of any major organ system that would compromise their ability to withstand therapy.
-Any significant organ impairment should be discussed with the Study Chair or Vice Chair prior to patient entry.
+• Patients with disease of any major organ system that would compromise their ability to withstand therapy, as deemed by the principal investigator or treating sub-investigator.

 • Because of the teratogenic potential of the study medications, no patients who are pregnant or lactating will be allowed.
 Patients of childbearing potential must practice an effective method of birth control while participating on this study, to avoid possible damage to the fetus.